Transfer Students

 ASSIST.org

-For the first time ever, starting in Fall 2024, the first cohort of 27 independent California colleges and universities will be incorporated into ASSIST so students and transfer counselors can see the full scope of transfer options.
+Starting in Fall 2024, the first cohort of 27 independent California colleges and universities will be incorporated into ASSIST so students and transfer counselors can see the full scope of transfer options.
 More institutions will be incorporated in the future.

 Associate Degree for Transfer Pathway